 Since the 1994 elections, South Africa has made great strides toward effective democratic government.
-With nearly 66% voter turnout in the 2019 election, South Africa benefits from a population enthusiastic for participatory democracy.
+With nearly 58% voter turnout in the 2024 election, South Africa benefits from a population enthusiastic for participatory democracy.
 South Africa also has several powerful public interest groups such as the Congress of South African Trade Unions (COSATU), black economic empowerment groups (BEEs), and the Treatment Action Campaign (TAC), which seeks to further HIV/AIDS prevention.

-Both the presidential office and National Assembly majority are held by the African Nation Congress (ANC), a social-democratic party.
-The ANC has held the majority since 1994, although the majority decreased to 58% in 2019.
-The Democratic Alliance (DA), a centrist party in opposition to the ANC, also saw its vote share decline to 21% while other parties such as the Economic Freedom Fighters (EFF), Inkatha Freedom Party (IFP), and Freedom Front Plus (FF+) received an increase in vote shares.
+Both the presidential office and National Assembly majority were previously held by the African Nation Congress (ANC), a socialdemocratic party.
+The ANC held the majority since 1994, although the ANC only obtained 40% of the vote in 2024.
+The Democratic Alliance (DA), a centrist party in opposition to the ANC, saw its vote share slightly increase to 22% as did the uMkhonto weSizwe (Spear of the Nation or MK) party (15%), while the and Economic Freedom Fighters (EFF) decreased in vote shares (10%).